openfin/java-example/README.md

 1. Clone this repository

-2. Go to release directory and start embed.bat
+2. Go to release directory and start embed.bat ( the default embedded url is https://openfin.co.
+Pass the url you wish to load if you want something different e.g. embed.bat https://www.mydomain.com )

-3. Once the java app starts, click on "Launch OpenFin" button, which should start OpenFin Runtime and embed the OpenFin application that points to https://openfin.co
+3. Once the java app starts, click on "Launch OpenFin" button, which should start OpenFin Runtime and embed the OpenFin application that points to https://openfin.co (or your custom url if you specified one)

 4. Click "Shutdown OpenFin" button to close HTML5 application and the Java Swing window

+If there is a problem rendering the url please check your windows display settings to see ensure scaling is set to 100%.

 ## Source Code Review for embedded OpenFin application